devbret/online-opsec/README.md

 The tools organized below are useful for remaining secure while Online.
 Special attention has been given to the overall usefulness of each utlity for the average person.
 In other words, most of the resources listed below are picked for their simplicity and effectiveness.
 There are more powerful tools available, but those can be considered expert level technologies, therefore unnecessary or outside the scope of this document.

 ### Android Device Apps
+Applications for the Android mobile Operating System.

 * **[Bouncer](https://play.google.com/store/apps/details?id=com.samruston.permission)** - "*...gives you the ability to grant permissions temporarily.
 Want to tag a location or take a photo, but don't want that app to be able to use the camera or get your location whenever it wants?
 Bouncer gives you exactly that.*"
 * **[K-9 Mail](https://k9mail.app/)** - "*...is an open source email client focused on making it easy to chew through large volumes of email.*"

 ### Antivirus
-Reputable and effective antivirus software for Windows computers.
+Reputable and effective antivirus software for Windows computer.
+Which can be understood (by referring to [TechTerms](https://techterms.com/definition/antivirus)) as a, "*...type of utility used for scanning and removing viruses from your computer.*"

 * **[Bitdefender](https://www.bitdefender.com/)** - "*...is a global cybersecurity leader protecting over 500 million systems in more than 150 countries.*" (Recommended)
 * **[Malwarebytes](https://www.malwarebytes.com/)** - "*...not only stops hackers and malware, but it cleans up an infected machine better than traditional antivirus.*"